Working with access requests

 If IdentityNow is directly connected to the source system, the access is automatically deprovisioned.

-- The expiration date is not sent to the source system as an account attribute.
+• The expiration date is not sent to the source system as an account attribute.

 If IdentityNow is not connected to the source system, a manual task to remove this access is created and assigned to the source owner.

-The system validates the access request and will send the requester an email identifying which requests were successfully and unsuccessfully submitted.
+The system validates the access request and sends the requester an email identifying which requests were successfully and unsuccessfully submitted.
 For example, if you request access for an access item you've already been assigned, that specific request will not proceed forward.
 If requests for other items in that access request were successfully submitted, those requests will move forward.

 If your request does not require approval, you may receive access immediately.
 This may take longer if the access must be manually provisioned.